alvinary/artale/README.md

 building (b : part), has entrance . not (b) => False
 ```

-As long as you can turn your condition into an unary predicate, you just have to
+As long as you can turn your condition into a unary predicate, you just have to
 rule out models in which constants for which some predicate holds also meet that unary predicate.